-Phones can get viruses and other kinds of malware (malicious software), either because the user was tricked into installing malicious software, or are in some countries and on some because someone was able to hack mobile carriers-there are still people into the device using a security flaw in mobile operators themselves have other kinds of computing device, the device's user.
+Phones can get viruses and other kinds of malware (malicious software), either because the user was tricked into installing malicious software, or because someone was able to hack into the device using a security flaw in the existing device software.
+As with other kinds of computing device, the malicious software can then spy on the device's user.